Northlane ended their Europe and UK leg of the Alien Worldwide Tour with a blast at the Kulturzentrum Schachthof in Wiesbaden.

 The five-piece metalcore outfit Polaris just announced the forthcoming release of their sophomore LP ‘The Death Of Me’ (via Sharptone) and released the first single ‘Masochist’ (2019, Sharptone) earlier this year which blended seamlessly in their set and was warmly welcomed by the crowd.
 Opening their set with the energetic ‘Casualty’ followed by the punchy ‘The Remedy’, Polaris picked up the energy inside the room and brought it to the next level.
 Playing a good mix of older and newer songs, as well as debuting a second song from their upcoming album, they captured the crowd right from the start with their punchy riffs and thriving drumbeats.
 Screamer Jamie and bassist Rick alternated between powerfully screamed vocals and melodically sung parts which created excitement and energy.
 The crowd was wildly running around in a huge circle pit and singing along to each song before the band ended their set with ‘Lucid’, setting the vibe for the final band of the night.

 With the lights dimmed and turning into a neon green, the intro of ‘Talking Heads’ kicked off and the crowd was off their feet bouncing up and down.
 Marcus’ vocals were on point as always, seemingly switching between complex melodically parts and heavy screams up and down the range.
 Featuring nine songs of ‘Alien’ the fans didn’t seem to mind that the setlist which was mainly consisting of songs from the new album and sang on the top of their lungs during every song.
 It was a blisteringly heavy and energetic set that didn’t fail to impress and captured the crowd right from the start.
 While the dark and heavily djent singles ‘Vultures’, ‘Eclipse’ and ‘Bloodline’ got the crowd dancing around in moshpits, older favourites such as ‘Rot’, ‘Citizen’, ‘Obelisk’ and ‘Intuition’ saw the fans screaming back the lyrics on the top of their lungs, moshing around and crowd surfing their way to the front of the stage.
 But newer songs such as ‘4D’ and ‘Talking Heads’ didn’t disappoint and saw the crowd singing along just as much.
-Towards the end of the set, they took a quick break to get everyone from Polaris and Void Of Vison on stage to have a drink together and celebrating the end of the successful Europe and UK tour leg.
+Towards the end of the set, they took a quick break to get everyone from Polaris and Void Of Vison on stage to have a drink together and celebrate the end of the successful Europe and UK tour leg.
 ‘Bloodline’ marked the end of the set but as the lights slowly came back on, Marcus and guitarist Jon started the encore with the atmospheric and vocally challenging ‘Sleepless’ before finishing the whole night as a full band with ‘Quantum Flux’, which is still one of Northlane’s biggest songs and a crowd favourite.
-Even guitarist Josh took his change and jumped into the crowd at the end and was carried by the crowd as the other members thankfully left the stage.
+Even guitarist Josh took his chance and jumped into the crowd at the end and was carried by the crowd as the other members thankfully left the stage.

 Overall, it was a special time with incredible musicians and great music.
-Everyone seemed to have an amazing time enjoying themselves either being the bands on stage or the crowd moshing around in front the stage.
-All bands gave their best and where highly thankful for the continuous support and a successful tour.
+Everyone seemed to have an amazing time enjoying themselves either being the bands on stage or the crowd moshing around in front of the stage.
+All bands gave their best and were highly thankful for the continuous support and a successful tour.
 It was definitely a great way to end 2019 and to see what 2020 will bring.